lucy3/ingroup_lang/README.md

 Subreddit glossaries, as csvs, are also in this folder.

-TODO: list of subreddits, # of users, # of subscribers, # of comments, # of comments per user

 ### Logs
 This folder contains some of the outputs.
+There are several files also listing some of the community attributes of each subreddit in our dataset.

 - base\_most\_sense\_pmi are pmi scores, largest to smallest, for BERT-base k-means
 - ag\_most\_sense\_pmi are pmi scores, largest to smallest, for Amrami & Goldberg model